 The second category is of limited competence with the script or language relevant to the label.
 A user with this capability might be able (for instance) to read the script well enough to recognize roughly what the label is, but not read the intended language of the label well enough to use it easily (consider an English speaker confronted with two labels, one intended for a Swedish audience and one for a Norwegian audience).
 On the other hand, the user may simply be faced with technical limitations that cause difficulty in the use of the label (imagine someone at a public-terminal keyboard in Iran attempting to write a label that includes ARABIC LETTER YEH, U+064A, ي).

 The third category is of no familiarity with the relevant script or language.
-Users in this category can at best cut and paste unfamiliar symbols, and may not even be in a position to do that due to display limitations or other issues.
-They cannot read the labels, and the A-label form of the label is exactly as useful (or useless) to such a user as the U-label form.
+Users in this category can at best cut and paste unfamiliar symbols, and may not even be in a position to do that, owing to display limitations or other issues.
+They cannot understand the label's intended meaning, and the A-label form of the label is exactly as useful (or useless) to such a user as the U-label form.

 5.2.4 What users expect and what they get